farmsmart/farmsmart-flutter/docs/code-style.md

   - Leaving commented code that would not be needed anymore
   - Leave comments that are not giving too much value
 - We should clean the TODO's FIXME's comments as quick as we can
-- Methods and classes should be self explanatory and they should don't need comments
+- Methods and classes should be self explanatory and they shouldn't need comments
 - If we need to add a comment, this one should be brief

 ## Constants